What is a Personal Protection Order?

 Aggravated stalking includes additional actions of stalking after court intervention.
 For example, if a court orders a PPO and an individual violates the PPO, this may be considered aggravated stalking.
 Similarly, if an individual violates a court ordered term or probation, parole or pretrial release by stalking.

 Having a PPO against you is serious.
-Although a PPO is not a criminal case and will not give you a criminal record, it can definitely affect your freedom.
+Although a PPO isn’t a criminal case and won’t give you a criminal record, it can definitely affect your freedom.
 Possible consequences of having a PPO against you include:

-- The PPO is entered the police Law Enforcement Information Network (LEIN) and is a matter of public record.
+- The PPO is entered in the Law Enforcement Information Network (LEIN) and is a matter of public record.

 - You can be arrested without a warrant for allegedly violating a PPO.